LP-SwAG/wmtc-blog-apim-github-actions/README.md

-# An example for using GitHub Actions with webMethods API Gateway
+# Using GitHub Actions with webMethods API Gateway

 todo